DinoZoidDev/BasicMod/README.md

 # BasicMod

-This is an old Minecraft mod, now an archived project.
+This is an old Minecraft mod, now an archived repo.